 The United States Geological Survey (USGS) is under the U.S. Department of the Interior.
 It serves as the nation's "largest water, earth, and biological science, and civilian mapping agency."
 USGS is responsible for collecting, monitoring, and analyzing conditions pertaining to natural resources.
 The company regularly hires scientists, technicians, and support staff.

 - Location: Reston, Virginia

 This nonprofit is responsible for a multitude of research and development centers sponsored by the federal government.
 Jobs in defense and intelligence, aviation, homeland security, U.S. courts, health care, and cybersecurity are always available.

 - Approximate employees: 8,000

 George Mason University (GMU) is Virginia's largest public research university, enrolling upwards of 36,000 students at a time.
 The school has three campuses: Fairfax (the main campus), Arlington, and Prince William.
-Job openings could include anything from faculty positions and administrative jobs to custodial work.
+Job openings include anything from faculty positions and administrative jobs to custodial work.

 - Industry: Education

 - Approximate employees: 6,000

 Woodbridge, Virginia, is home to an international security company whose capabilities include executive protection, threat analysis, aviation security, investigation, and beyond.
 If you're interested in becoming a security officer, this could be the place for you.